cogitogroupltd/helm-chart-boilerplate/README.md

 - [ingress-nginx](./charts/ingress-nginx/README.md) Kubernetes Nginx ingress controller using pure Nginx for deploying to all environments, local, on-premise and/or cloud
 - [common](./charts/common/README.md) Kubernetes Generic Helm Chart for deploying all applications with a single parameter file using a single Helm chart

+ToDo:
+- Add flattened helm chart output to all charts using Helm template command
+- Prefix examples dirs with common

 ## Ingress-nginx

 Features: